nodules/xamel/README.md

 });
 ```

-Also you look at the [partial parsing test](https://github.com/kaero/node-xamel/blob/master/test/parse.js#L25).
+You can also check the [partial parsing test](https://github.com/kaero/node-xamel/blob/master/test/parse.js#L25).

 ## NodeSets and map/reduce